by Nicola Fern, Senior Digital Learning Developer, Durham University, UK.

-XR technologies have been on the cusp of mainstream adoption for several years now, and the wave seems to be finally building toward more widespread use of these media both in our personal, professional, and educational lives.
-While the earlier (and much more expensive) Oculus Rift hadn’t hooked me in, given its need for a pretty powerful gaming level computer and tethered experience (I’m very clumsy, and would definitely hurt myself with that one), the Oculus Quest did.
+XR technologies have been on the cusp of mainstream adoption for several years now; this wave seems to be finally building toward more widespread use of these media in our personal, professional, and educational lives.
+While the earlier (and much more expensive) Oculus Rift hadn’t hooked me in, due to its need for a powerful gaming level computer and tethered experience (I’m very clumsy, and would definitely hurt myself with that one), the Oculus Quest did.
 I bought one shortly after it was released and haven’t really looked back.

 I found it transformative.
 As someone who isn’t a ‘gamer’, it has brought flat and unengaging 2D gaming into something much more immersive and less mediated – leaving me feeling like I’d had a real experience, and been to a different place.
 It was particularly good for my mental health, both while finishing my Master’s, and during the pandemic.